H4HWV2011/msjarvis-public-docs/README.md

 *This repository is a living document.
 Sections are published as they are completed.*
 *© Carrie Ann Kidd / Harmony for Hope, Inc. See [LICENSE](./LICENSE) for terms.*
 *Polymathmatic Geography, Quantarithmia, and the Ms. Jarvis system are original works authored by Carrie Ann Kidd.*
-*Ms. Egeria Jarvis is an original system designed and built by Carrie Ann Kidd.*
+*Ms. ALLI is an original system designed and built by Carrie Ann Kidd.*